Reader Zach Rescues Us From Stomach Flu!:

 He was nice enough to cook down some of the conclusions into his comment which is cited here:

-Zach Gets His Mits On The Full Results Of A Key Study:
+Zach Gets His Mitts On The Full Stomach Flu Study Results!:

 “I am fortunate enough to have full access to the study that you mentioned, and was able to read the actual data.